yojoecapital/notes/CS-581 Advanced Artificial Intelligence/11-Reinforced-Learning.md

 - in MC, each episode needed to end at a terminal state
 - MC ignored [Bellman equations](10-Decision-Making.md#Bellman-Equation)
-- ==Temporal Diffrence== TD learning can learn from partial episodes
+- **Temporal Diffrence** TD learning can learn from partial episodes

 ### TD(0) Prediction